-- Offer you at least one in-network alternative provider that offers the same level of services as the out-of-network provider; and - o Inform you of your right to file a grievance if you disagree with the denial. - If PHC offers you multiple in-network provider alternatives and you do not make a choice, then we will refer or assign you to an in-network provider and notify you of that referral or assignment in writing.
+- Inform you of your right to file a grievance if you disagree with the denial. - If PHC offers you multiple in-network provider alternatives and you do not make a choice, then we will refer or assign you to an in-network provider and notify you of that referral or assignment in writing.